j-zimmermann/ImpedanceFitter/doc/examples/validation.rst

 If you observe sinusoidal oscillations in your residuals, increase the number of RC-elements either manually or by decreasing the threshold to values below `0.85`.
+This happens when there are not many time constants are present in the impedance data.
+Such an example can be found in the `linkk_oneRC.py` example linked below.

 If there is an inductive or capacitive element present, it can be benefitial to add an extra capacitance or inductance to the circuit.